-After consideration of the report and discussion, the Committee: - NOTED the report. - Agreed that future reports: Have more of a performance focus with timescale and risk assurance, Be thematically grouped for each meeting at which they appear so that appropriate people can be invited to the discussion Provide assurance about commissioned services to satisfy the committee's Terms of Reference.
-Agreed that an undate will be provided to the payt committee in the Chief Officer's Pepert
+After consideration of the report and discussion, the Committee:

+- NOTED the report. - Agreed that future reports: Have more of a performance focus with timescale and risk assurance, Be thematically grouped for each meeting at which they appear so that appropriate people can be invited to the discussion Provide assurance about commissioned services to satisfy the committee's Terms of Reference. - Agreed that an update will be provided to the next committee in the Chief Officer's Report.
+Agreed that the CO will provide N Wright with CAMHs referral details outwith the meeting. - Agreed that the CO to catch up with M Wylie outwith the meeting to ensure the Third Sector are being appropriately involved in conversations.